-The first couple of months with Type 1 were surprisingly okay.
+The first couple of months with type 1 were surprisingly okay.
 I was taught by wonderful diabetes educators and doctors at Phoenix Children’s Hospital, and I felt confident that I could handle it like a pro.
-I calculated my carb ratio with whatever I was eating, gave myself my novalog, (along with my lantus in the evenings) and I was good to go.
+I calculated my carb ratio with whatever I was eating, gave myself my Novolog, (along with my Lantus in the evenings) and I was good to go.
 My honeymoon stage aided in my consistently great blood sugars.
-I would go to the nurse’s office at my school every day right before lunchtime and take my blood sugar and give myself my insulin with the other Type 1 diabetics at my school.
+I would go to the nurse’s office at my school every day right before lunchtime and take my blood sugar and give myself my insulin with the other people with type 1 diabetes at my school.
 (There were about six of us.)
 I definitely felt supported.

 I still remember the day that my diabetes anxiety finally reared its ugly head.
 I was sitting in my English class and I suddenly felt dizzy and disoriented.
 I normally kept my blood sugar meter in the nurse’s office, but luckily I had a spare in my bag.
 I discreetly checked myself under my desk.
 I wasn’t dangerously low, but I was in the low 80s.
 I breathed a sigh of relief, but asked to be excused to the nurse’s office.

 For some reason that day—all of the complications and potential future lows, highs and other related emergencies came flooding into my head.
 What if I had a severe low and my mom was not with me?
 What if I accidentally took too much insulin?
 What if my pen malfunctions?
 Can my pen malfunction?!
 What if my peers at school saw me pass out?
 What if I just completely lose control?

 All of these “What ifs” continued to haunt me through my late teens and early twenties.
 My A1C rose progressively as I purposely kept myself higher in fear of going low.
 I knew that I was on a bad road, and had to get a handle on it somehow, but how?
 My anxiety and my fears were unrelenting.
 Always there in the back of my head.